Threads

 Comparison reflects the free, landing-page behaviour of each tool as observed in early 2026.
 Threads tools as a category are newer and a little cleaner than the YouTube-downloader category, but the drift toward ads has already started.

 Short answer: for public posts and personal use, usually yes.
-The rules are essentially the same as Instagram.
+The rules mirror Instagram.

-Threads sits inside Meta's umbrella alongside Instagram and Facebook, so the legal framework is a carbon copy of those two networks.
-Under fair use in the United States and fair dealing across most Commonwealth jurisdictions, saving a personal copy of a public post for research, criticism, commentary, or journalism is lawful.
-The same standard that lets you quote a newspaper column in a college essay lets you save a public Threads post that informs the same essay.
+Under fair use (US) and fair dealing (Commonwealth), saving a personal copy of a public post for research, criticism, commentary or journalism is lawful.
+The same standard that lets you quote a newspaper column in an essay lets you save a public Threads post that informs it.

-Private accounts are the bright line.
-If a Threads profile is marked private, only approved followers should see its posts, and saving or redistributing anything from inside that boundary is both against Meta's rules and, in most jurisdictions, a potential privacy-tort issue.
-MediaFetcher, by design, cannot see private posts at all — there is no login flow to exploit.
+If a profile is marked private, only approved followers should see its posts.
+Saving or redistributing anything from inside that boundary is against Meta's rules and, in most jurisdictions, a potential privacy-tort issue.
+MediaFetcher cannot see private posts — there is no login flow to exploit.

 This is general information, not legal advice.
-If you have a specific commercial reuse case, talk to an actual lawyer in your jurisdiction.
+For a specific commercial reuse case, talk to a lawyer in your jurisdiction.

 Twelve answers to the questions people actually ask.